 'This is our most dangerous time.'
-Covid-19 deaths are at unprecedented levels in US - Local News 8
+COVID-19 deaths are at unprecedented levels in US - Local News 8

 “So I do think this is an event that will probably lead to a significant spreading,” he added.

+In the nine days since the start of 2021, the US has recorded more than 2 million new COVID-19 cases and 24,000 deaths, according to data from Johns Hopkins University.

-The US has averaged about 247,200 Covid-19 cases a day over the last week as of Friday — an all-time high, and more than 3.7 times greater than a summertime peak set in late July, Johns Hopkins data shows.
+The nation has averaged about 247,200 COVID-19 cases a day over the last week as of Friday — an all-time high, and more than 3.7 times greater than a summertime peak set in late July, Johns Hopkins data shows.

 And the country has averaged 2,982 deaths a day over the last week — the highest figure of the pandemic, according to Johns Hopkins.
 This week also saw the first time the US reported more than 4,000 coronavirus deaths in a single day, on Thursday.